-The advice to maximize your chances to be lucky also applies to everyday life.
-Dr. Wiseman recommends talking with people that you meet on the street and keeping up with old acquaintances as ways to create a network of luck: people who can support you and let you know about new opportunities.
+In day to day life, maximizing opportunities to be lucky might include talking with people that you meet on the street and keeping up with old acquaintances as ways to create a network of people who can support you and let you know about new opportunities.

 When it comes to entering sweepstakes, you might have the feeling that you'll win a contest because your subconscious is telling you that you have a great entry just waiting to win.

 In everyday life, your hunches might encourage you to try for a perfect job or strike up a conversation with a nice-looking person who turns into a great friend or business contact.

 How to Expect to Be Lucky